UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

-# Spider-Line4---AI-Algorithms-Project
+# Spider Line4 - AI Algorithms Project - U. Porto - IACD

 This is a folder for a project to explore different types of AI algorithms, like minimax, minimax with alpha-beta cuts and monte carlo search playing Spider Line4.
 The file that should be ran is "main.py".
-The bots' code is written in the "bots.py" file.
+The bots' code is written inside the "bots.py".

-STATE OF THE PROJECT: ON GOING
+- STATE OF THE PROJECT: ON GOING -

 All the code is free to use and experiment with, but this github account should be mencionned as wll as the other developers mencioned (johnpierre, ...).